 Nicknamed Death’s Door, the strait between Washington Island and Door Peninsula saw many shipwrecks in its early days.
 Head over to the Washington Island Ferry Line and take a walk along the beach.
 Dip your toes in the water where Lake Michigan meets Green Bay.

-Where to Stay: We camped at Tranquil Timbers in Sturgeon Bay.
+We camped at Tranquil Timbers in Sturgeon Bay.
+Below are some other options.